ontolex/frequency-attestation-corpus-information/index.md

     vs:term_status "stable" .
 ```

 ![](img/ontolex-element.png "frac:Observable")
 Fig. 1. `frac:Observable` as a superclass of ontolex:LexicalEntry, ontolex:Form, ontolex:LexicalSense and ontolex:LexicalConcept

 For OntoLex, we assume that frequency, attestation and corpus information can be provided about _every_ linguistic content element in the core model and in existing or forthcoming OntoLex modules.
 This includes ontolex:Form (for token frequency, etc.), ontolex:LexicalEntry (frequency of disambiguated lemmas), ontolex:LexicalSense (sense frequency), ontolex:LexicalConcept (e.g., synset frequency), lexicog:Entry (if used for representing homonyms: frequency of non-disambiguated lemmas), etc. (cf. Fig. 1).
 In particular, we consider all these elements as being countable, annotatable/attestable and suitable for a numerical representation by means of a vector (embedding).
 For this reason, we introduce frac:Observable as a top-level element within the FrAC module that is used to define the rdfs:domain of any properties that link lexical and corpus-derived information.

-> If future OntoLex modules require a similar generalization, it is advisable to deprecate `frac:Observable` and to replace it with a designated top-level concept ontolex:LexicalElement _in the core model_.
-Note that with _LemonElement_, such a concept used to exist in [_Monnet-Lemon_](https://www.lexinfo.net/ontology/lemon.owl), but has been abandoned in the 2016 edition of _OntoLex-lemon_.

-> Note that frac:Observable is not limited to OntoLex core elements but that it can also include ontological concepts in general, as these are foreseen as external elements that OntoLex-Lemon can provide information about
+> Note: The definition `frac:Observable` does not posit an exhaustive list of possible observables.
+Instead, anything that can be observed in a corpus can be defined as `frac:Observable`.
+This includes elements of OntoLex modules not listed here (e.g., `decomp:Component`, `synsem:SyntacticArgument`, etc.) or future OntoLex vocabularies.
+Likewise, it can also include URIs which have no relation to OntoLex whatsoever, as these are foreseen as external elements that OntoLex-Lemon can provide information about, but only if they are based on or linked with corpus information, attested in a corpus or its annotations.

 <div class="entity">